Grazing Walks

 Thornham Magna

-• This is a perfect place to take a step back and immerse yourself in nature.
+This is a perfect place to take a step back and immerse yourself in nature.
 Visit Thornham Walks to experience over 12 miles of peace and quiet on well-established walking routes.
 There is a picnic area and café for refreshments and a couple of pubs in the village, with one said to be the oldest in Suffolk.

 Just a half hour walk away is Thornham Parva, and the thatched church is well worth a visit.
-It has some spectacular 14th century wall paintings, and the burial place of Architect, Sir Basil Spence, famous for designing Coventry Cathedral.
+It has some spectacular 14th century wall paintings, and is the burial place of Architect, Sir Basil Spence, famous for designing Coventry Cathedral.

 Grazing: